mbhamashah/katacoda-scenarios/Opearting System Basics 1/03-files.md

 ### List directories and files

-This command is used to list directory.
+This command is used to list directory and files.

 `ls`{{execute}}